Tutoring

 When tutoring programs do not have these features, they may lead to negligible improvements in student learning.
 Therefore, RIDE is prioritizing tutoring programs that meet research-based best practices, such as the ones outlined above.

-RIDE has established a list of vetted tutor providers for use by school districts.
-All of these vendors have been vetted by RIDE, and have established a statewide contract (called a "master price agreement" or MPA) that LEAs may choose to join to expedite the purchasing process.
+The Rhode Island Department of Education has established a list of vetted tutor providers for use by school districts.
+These vendors have been vetted by RIDE and have a statewide contract (called a "master price agreement" or MPA) that LEAs may choose to join to expedite the purchasing process.
 Tutoring vendors were vetted for three services: recruitment of tutors, training of tutors, and instructional materials and platforms for tutoring.

-Guide to RIDE - Approved tutoring vendors [PDF, 566 KB]
+Guide to RIDE - Approved tutoring vendors [PDF, updated June 2024]

 LEAs will manage their own tutoring programs, make their own decisions about which providers to use for which services, and will fund their own tutoring programs.
 While LEAs run their own tutoring programs, this menu may help LEAs select vendors and streamline the procurement process.
 Districts and vendors can work directly with each other.
 Districts are not required to use a vendor from this list.